Five key traits

-In my time working with in-house legal teams, I almost always see lawyers actively influencing commercial deals.
+During our time working with in-house legal teams, we almost always see lawyers actively influencing commercial deals.

-Increasingly though, I have seen trusted in-house lawyers helping to shape the strategic direction of their organisations, but only when they have first gained the trust and respect of their commercial peers.
+Increasingly though, we have seen trusted in-house lawyers helping to shape the strategic direction of their organisations, but only when they have first gained the trust and respect of their commercial peers.

-These are the five core characteristics I have noticed in the most high-impact in-house legal teams and individuals.
+These are the five core characteristics we have noticed in the most high-impact in-house legal teams and individuals.

 High-performing teams build their service delivery model around the needs of their business, first and foremost.
 Recruited expertise, headcount, technology are all carefully tailored for purpose.